Student Research Opportunities

 Who Should Apply

-Students with a strong interest in clinical research, who can complete the eight-week session in its entirety are encouraged to apply for the summer program.
+Students with a strong interest in clinical research, who can complete the eight-week session in its entirety are encouraged to apply for the Summer program.
 A minimum of one semester is required for students wishing to conduct research during the school year.
 Good written, verbal, computer, and interpersonal skills are required.
 Applicants should possess the ability to manage their time well, pay attention to detail, and work independently.
 All students must be matriculated in a program of study at the time of application review.

 Consistent and timely attendance, active involvement in research meetings, and fulfilling all research obligations are requirements of this program.